etleap/terraform-provider-etleap/docs/data-sources/pipeline.md

 - `daily` (Attributes) The update schedule defines when Etleap should automatically check the source for new data.
 See <a href= "https://support.etleap.com/hc/en-us/articles/360019768853-What-is-the-difference-between-a-Refresh-and-an-Update-" target="_blank" rel="noopener">Updates &amp; Refreshes</a> for more information. (see [below for nested schema](#nestedatt--update_schedule--daily))
 - `hourly` (Attributes) The update schedule defines when Etleap should automatically check the source for new data.
 See <a href= "https://support.etleap.com/hc/en-us/articles/360019768853-What-is-the-difference-between-a-Refresh-and-an-Update-" target="_blank" rel="noopener">Updates &amp; Refreshes</a> for more information. (see [below for nested schema](#nestedatt--update_schedule--hourly))
-- `interval` (Attributes) Specify how long to wait after each extraction before polling for new data.
-When undefined, the pipeline will default to the schedule set on the source connection. (see [below for nested schema](#nestedatt--update_schedule--interval))
+- `interval` (Attributes) The update schedule defines when Etleap should automatically check the source for new data.
+See <a href= "https://support.etleap.com/hc/en-us/articles/360019768853-What-is-the-difference-between-a-Refresh-and-an-Update-" target="_blank" rel="noopener">Updates &amp; Refreshes</a> for more information. (see [below for nested schema](#nestedatt--update_schedule--interval))
 - `monthly` (Attributes) The update schedule defines when Etleap should automatically check the source for new data.
 See <a href= "https://support.etleap.com/hc/en-us/articles/360019768853-What-is-the-difference-between-a-Refresh-and-an-Update-" target="_blank" rel="noopener">Updates &amp; Refreshes</a> for more information. (see [below for nested schema](#nestedatt--update_schedule--monthly))
 - `weekly` (Attributes) The update schedule defines when Etleap should automatically check the source for new data.
 See <a href= "https://support.etleap.com/hc/en-us/articles/360019768853-What-is-the-difference-between-a-Refresh-and-an-Update-" target="_blank" rel="noopener">Updates &amp; Refreshes</a> for more information. (see [below for nested schema](#nestedatt--update_schedule--weekly))